yerimeeei/binfo1_A/README.md

-# 생물정보학 및 실습1 - Bioinformatics and Lab Practice 1
+# Bioinformatics and Lab Practice 1

 This repository contains assignments and practice notebooks for the SNU course **생물정보학 및 실습1**.
 The main notebook in this repository demonstrates data analysis, including feature counting and basic preprocessing.